 The University has procedures in place that serve to be sensitive to those who report sexual misconduct, including sexual assault, sexual exploitation, intimate partner violence (domestic violence or dating violence), stalking, sexual or gender-based harassment, or retaliation.
 Procedures include informing individuals about their right to file or choose not to file criminal charges; the availability of counseling, healthcare, victim advocacy, legal assistance referrals, visa and immigration assistance and other services on and/or off campus; and additional remedies to prevent contact between a complainant and a responding party, such as no-contact directives, or housing, academic, transportation, and working accommodations, if necessary.
-The University will make such accommodations, if the complainant requests them and if they are reasonably available, regardless of whether the complainant chooses to report the crime to local law enforcement.
+The University will make such accommodations, if the complainant requests them and if they are reasonably available, regardless of whether the complainant chooses to report the crime to Campus Police at 334-244-3424 or local law enforcement.
 Students and employees should contact the Title IX Coordinator at 334-244-3755 for assistance with accommodation requests.

 After an incident of sexual assault, domestic violence and/or dating violence, the survivor should consider seeking medical attention as soon as possible at One Place Family Justice Center located at 530 S. Lawrence St., Montgomery, Al. 36104 or Baptist Medical Center East, located at 400 Taylor Road, Montgomery, Al. 36117.
 One Place Family Justice Center has specially trained Sexual Assault Nurse Examiners (SANE), who can collect evidence following a sexual assault or domestic violence incident.
 Survivors have the right to a free sexual assault forensic exam, without having to provide their name or make a report to law enforcement if they choose not to do so.
 It is important that a survivor of sexual assault not bathe, brush teeth, eat or drink, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted so that evidence may be preserved that may assist in an investigation if criminal charges are pursued.
-This evidence collection, healthcare providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease, as appropriate.
+This evidence may also be helpful in obtaining a protection order.
+If survivors do not opt for forensic evidence collection, healthcare providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease, as appropriate.